sogobanwo/Lossless-Auctions/README.md

 ## Features

 - **Authentication and Authorization**: Our robust authentication and authorization system ensures that only authorized users can participate in auctions.
-- **Create Auction**: Users can easily create new auctions for your NFTs, with options for approval, transferFrom, and auction creation.
+- **Create Auction**: Users can easily create new auctions for your NFTs, with options for `approval`, `transferFrom`, and auction creation.
 - **Place Bid**: Users can participate in auctions with confidence, using our secure and transparent bidding system.
 - **Update Bid**: Users can update their bids on auctions.
 - **Claim Auction**: Participants automatically receive NFT once the auction has ended, with no need for intermediaries.
 - **Chainlink Trigger**: Our platform utilizes Chainlink triggers for automated auction management, ensuring a fair and efficient process.
 - **Claim NFT**: Easily claim your NFTs once the auction has ended, with no need for additional steps.
 - **Manage Auction**: Users can cancel auctions if the start date has not been reached, giving you flexibility and control.
 - **Streaming of Auction**: Users can Watch live streaming of auctions for Digital collectibles, creating an immersive and engaging experience.

 ## Tools